Complexity of Computing the Shapley Value in Games with Externalities: From MC-Nets to Graphs

-To this end, we begin by introducing a subclass of weighted MC-nets rules under the name \emph{hybrid rules}.
+We begin by introducing a subclass of weighted MC-nets rules under the name \emph{hybrid rules}.
 The name comes from the fact that hybrid rules, while they are formally weighted MC-nets rules, have a form almost identical to embedded MC-nets rules.

-\begin{definition} (Hybrid rules) A \emph{hybrid rule} is a weighted MC-nets rule of the form:
+\begin{definition} (Hybrid rules) A \emph{hybrid rule} is a weighted MC-nets rule with $m=1$ of the form: